-The monument to Beckham’s Stuart Horse Artillery is east of Gettysburg on the East Cavalry Battlefield on Confederate Cavalry Avenue.
+The monument to Beckham’s Stuart Horse Artillery is east of Gettysburg on the East Cavalry Battlefield.
 (East Cavalry Battlefield – north tour map)

 July 3.
 These batteries were not permanently attached to the cavalry brigades but were sent to them when needed Breathed’s Battery with Brig.
 General W. H. F Lee’s Brigade.
 Chew’s Battery Brig.
 General W. E. Jones’ Brigade.
 Griffin’s Battery with the Second Army Corps.
 Hart’s Battery attached to the Washington Artillery with the Army Trains.
 McGregor’s Battery with Brig.
 Gen. Wade Hampton’s Brigade.
 Moorman’s Battery no report.